ben854719/Threat-Detection-System/README.md

 ## Enterprise-Grade Encryption:

-- RS256 asymmetric encryption with 30-day key rotation, compliant with NIST SP 800-57, protects data integrity and client confidentiality.
+- RS256 asymmetric encryption use to secure and protect the confidential data of the client business, ensuring integrity and confidentiality through robust public-key cryptography.

 ## Agentic AI Intelligence: